Ashley Kieran Clift

 - Honorary Clinical Research Fellow, Department of Surgery & Cancer, Imperial College London

-Ash trained in medicine at Christ Church, University of Oxford, and Imperial College London.
+Ash trained in medicine at the University of Oxford, and then Imperial College London.

 He underwent training as an Academic Foundation Doctor in Nottingham and later, as an Academic Clinical Fellow in General Surgery at Imperial.

-His research interests include clinical risk prediction, epidemiology, screening, oncology (particularly neuroendocrine tumours and pancreatic) and the comparison of statistical and machine learning methods in risk modelling.
+His research interests include clinical prediction models, cancer epidemiology, screening, and the comparison of statistical and machine learning methodologies in risk modelling.

 In terms of teaching, he has been a lecturer on the BSc in Surgical Design, Technology and Innovation course at Imperial College London, a Surgical Tutor at Oxford University Medical School, and previously acted as a clinical examiner at the University of Nottingham Medical School.